erikbra/grate/docs/ConfigurationOptions/FolderConfiguration.md

 to the `--folders` argument, and grate will run them in the specified order, with the specified configuration for each folder.

-The list of folder should consist of  keys that are not among the default folders.
+The list of folder should consist of some keys that are not among the default folders.
 Then none of the default folders will be configured, just the ones you supply.
+If all the keys are some of the default ones, e.g. only `up`, `views` and `sprocs`, grate will assume that you want the default configuration, with the adjustments you have specified.

 Example: